 Ten percent of a person's wages after taxes should be set aside for tzedakah.
 Business expenses and Jewish education costs may be deducted from the 10 percent.
 (Some people deduct only two-thirds of a boy's Torah education cost.)

 For those who want to do extra, the Torah allows giving 20 percent.
 Above that amount is unrealistic.
 By giving too much, one will come to neglect other aspects of life - and may even need to rely on charity themselves!
+(There are exceptions, such as someone who is very wealthy or in cases of great need.)

 The important thing is that this money be set aside in a separate account.
 That way it will be available when the need arises.